 Practices will being the first Sunday in December and will run until the final tournament in May.
 There will be a minimum of 2 practices a week and no more than 3.
 Practices are two to three hours in length and will be held at Douglass Middle School.

-These fees are spread over 4 months, with the last payment due by March 10th, 2021.
-At the signing meeting on Monday, November 12th at Pioneer High School Theater, a deposit is required of $500.00 at that time.
+These fees are spread over 4 months, with the last payment due by March 1, 2022.
+At the signing meeting there is deposit of $500.00 required at that time.

 The fees described above include a required uniform package for each player which consists of:

-1 long sleeved Nike jersey, 1 short sleeved Nike Jersey, 1 short sleeve warm up t-shirt, , 1 long sleeve warm up t-shirt, 2 pair of Nike spandex shorts, Nike warm-up jacket, 1 pair of Nike kneepads, two pairs of Nike socks, 1 whistle, and 1 Nike backpack.
+2 long sleeved jersey, 2 short sleeve practice t-shirts, 1 hoodie sweatshirt, 2 pair of Nike spandex shorts, 1 pair of Nike kneepads, two pairs of Nike socks, 1 whistle, and 1 Nike backpack.

 Fees do not cover player’s travel expenses (food, lodging, travel, or personal expenses), nor do they include volleyball shoes, or extra clothing that is not part of the uniform package above.
 If a team chooses to attend additional tournaments not included in the original team schedule, any additional tournament entry fee and coach’s travel stipend will be divided among the team players.